 Are you curious about the differences in the training of naturopathic doctors (ND) and allopathic doctors (MD)?
-You may be surprised to find that the initial training that a ND and MD go through is the same.
+You may be surprised to find that the initial training that an ND and MD go through are the same.
 Similar to MD students, students pursuing a career as a naturopathic doctor generally complete an undergraduate degree in one of the basic sciences; most will be on a pre-med track.

 Following their undergraduate education, ND training in the US requires four years of medical school at a college that is accredited by the US Department of Education.
 There they study the same basic sciences as an MD or DO.
 Additionally, they are taught the most recent theory and practice in disease origins, diagnosis, prevention, and conventional and natural approaches to treatment.